 Camber refers to the deck’s lengthwise curvature, with a higher point in the middle than at the mounting holes.

 Longboards with camber are often designed for carving : when weight and pressure is applied as you get into a turn, the deck acts like a spring and loads energy which is then released at the peak of the turn.
 Sounds familiar ?
-Similar effect to lower your gravity center going into the turn.
+This is similar to lowering your gravity center as you go into the turn.

 Concave, on the other hand, is the curvature of the deck along its width.
-Carving longboards usually have decks with deeper concave than other board types (e.g. pure cruisers) for secure and comfortable foot placement during the deep turns.
+Carving longboards usually have decks with deeper concave than pure cruisers for secure and comfortable foot placement during deep turns.

 Wheel wells are channels in the deck that allow more space for the wheels.
-Carving board decks often have them to allow for hard leaning into turns while avoiding wheel bite.
+Carving board decks often have them to allow for hard leaning into turns while minimizing wheel bite.

 Carving wheels and bearings

-For carving on a longboard we want wheels that are wide for better grip and soft for shock absorption
+For carving on a longboard you want wheels that are wide for better grip and soft for shock absorption.

-We preferably choose square-lipped (aka race-shaped) as opposed to round edged for example, so we get better feedback and grip in turns.
+Choose square-lipped (aka race-shaped) over round edged for better feedback and grip in turns.

-Ideally we should look for good ABEC 9 bearings for smooth friction-less rolling.
+Go for good ABEC 7 or 9 bearings for smooth friction-less rolling.